brentley/ecsworkshop/content/microservices/frontend/tabs/copilot.md

 ![deployment](/images/copilot-frontend.gif)

 Ok, that's it!
 With one command and answering a few questions, we have our frontend service deployed to an environment!
+Grab the load balancer url and paste it into your browser.
+You should see the frontend service up and running.
+The app may look strange or like it's not working properly.
+You are correct!
+We should see the architectural diagram with the details of what Availability Zone the services are running in.
+Rest assured, this is intentional and we will fix this later in this section.
-But how do we interact with our environment and service?
+Now that we have the frontend service deployed, how do we interact with our environment and service?
 Let's dive in and answer those questions.

 ## Interacting with the application